piyush123/fp-intro/PITCHME.md

 #VSLIDE

+- 1933 Godel/Herbrand
+- 1936 Church publishes λ-calculus.
+- 1936 Turing creates theoretical model for computing machines
--These results led Church to conjecture that any intuitively appealing model of computing would be equally powerful as wellthis conjecture is known as Church’s thesis
+- These results led Church to conjecture that any intuitively appealing model of computing would be equally powerful as well this conjecture is known as Church’s thesis
+- This became the basis for modern computation, a formal Theory of Computing!

 #VSLIDE